 In other words, physical exercise isn’t just a good idea.
 It’s like a “dosage” of natural medicine that fixes our internal chemical levels, receptors, and tissues in ways that reduce ADHD symptoms.

-My wife’s daily hike has a noticeably uplifting effect on her.
-She always comes back in a GREAT mood, so I encourage her to go hiking as much as she can.
-My youngest daughter plays club soccer, and the exercise she gets is rejuvenating as well.
-When I once undertook an experiment of two hours of exercise a day, much of which simply involved walking, I felt notably boosted on the inside.
+My wife’s daily hike had a noticeably uplifting effect on her.
+She always came back in a GREAT mood, so I encouraged her to hike as much as she could.
+My youngest daughter played club soccer, and the exercise rejuvenated her.

 Hallowell and Ratey even recount a story of a high-achieving professional who, when he had to stop running due to a knee injury, found that his ADHD symptoms (which he didn’t know he had) surfaced in crippling ways and started to dismantle his life.
-A doctor prescribed him Ritalin to address the issue temporarily, and after his knee healed, he dropped the Ritalin and just started running again.
+A doctor prescribed him Ritalin to address the issue temporarily.
+After his knee healed, he dropped the Ritalin and started running again.
 The issue was fixed.

 Of course, it’s true that most people who have ADHD or VAST are really bad at quite a few things (in which their noses get rubbed all the time), but usually they are, or could be, truly exceptional at one or two other activities.
 Toward that end, we take a strength-based approach to treating people in our practices.
 As we like to say, we do not treat disabilities, we help people unwrap their gifts.
 More exuberantly: We help identify superpowers!
 (63)

-For example, in my family, those with ADHD often have a positive energy and charisma (an ability to let loose emotionally in fun ways) that draws people to them.
-The DMN might lead to worry but can also facilitate empathy.
-Many ADHD people are better at taking risks and often excel as entrepreneurs and in the financial markets.
-Some are good at processing chaotic situations with lots of incoming data, with the ability to remain calm under pressure, and so on.
-One time we had a flood in our house, and while I buckled with anxiety, my wife took charge and calmly called in a plumber to fix things.
+For example, in my family, those with ADHD often have positive energy and charisma (an ability to let loose emotionally in fun ways) that draws people to them.
+The DMN might lead to worry but also facilitate empathy.
+ADHD people are better at taking risks and excel as entrepreneurs and in the financial markets.
+Some are adept at processing chaotic situations with lots of incoming data, remaining calm under pressure, etc. One time we had a flood in our house.
+While I buckled with anxiety, my wife took charge and calmly called in a plumber to fix things.

-The authors try to help reduce the stigma around ADHD, to get rid of the idea that it’s a learning “disorder” and to instead identify the strengths these traits lead to.
-Overall, this book is a must-read for anyone with ADHD or who wants to understand family members or friends with ADHD.
-As an added bonus, it’s only 135 pages and is well written.
+The authors try to reduce the stigma around ADHD, to get rid of the idea that it’s a learning “disorder” and identify the strengths these traits lead to.
+The DMN isn’t something to actively eliminate.
+The imaginative state that sometimes shows a dark consciousness can at times function as an angel.

 About Tom Johnson